paselmer/Loan_Payment_Optimizer/loan_function_test_1_in4/README.md

 min win ($):   -0.00<br/>
 min loss ($):   0.00<br/>

-In the scenarios that gradient descent method does worse, I've anecdotally noticed that one loan has much greater starting principal and much greater starting interest than the other loans.
+In the scenarios that gradient descent method does worse, I've anecdotally noticed that one loan has much greater starting principal and much greater interest than the other loans.
 But I haven't performed analysis on these "loss" cases to verify that claim.